What is the Apostolic Johannite Church?

 Our organisational myth includes the idea that one of the spiritual lineages of John the Beloved was transmitted through the Order of the Temple (via Fabré-Palaprat) to reach us in the present day, so we often pay respect to the heads of the Order during liturgy for carrying that lineage.

-We welcome members of modern Templar orders and some of our current members are also members of such orders, but we are not a “Templar church”.
+We welcome members of modern Templar orders and some of our current members are also vowed members of the AJC’s Order of the Temple and Saint John, which engages the Templar tradition as a part of Johannite spirituality, but we are not a “Templar church”.

 What is your relationship with Martinism?